 SB 4: (Coauthor) Communications: California Advanced Services Fund - Expands broadband internet access across California, including rural and low-income communities, by modernizing and increasing funding for broadband infrastructure.

 AB 14: (Coauthor) Communications: California Advanced Services Fund: deaf and disabled telecommunications program: Expands broadband internet access by modernizing and increasing funding for broadband infrastructure for all Californians.

-SB 23: Revenge Porn: Statute of Limitations – Strengthens protections for victims of revenge porn by extending the statute of limitations to one year from discovery, giving a victim more time to seek justice against those who violate their privacy.
+SB 23: (Author) Revenge Porn: Statute of Limitations – Strengthens protections for victims of revenge porn by extending the statute of limitations to one year from discovery, giving a victim more time to seek justice against those who violate their privacy.

-SB 488: Reading Instruction Comprehension Assessment – Ensures teacher candidates are qualified and prepared to teach students how to read by making 3 main changes to existing law:
+SB 488: (Author) Reading Instruction Comprehension Assessment – Ensures teacher candidates are qualified and prepared to teach students how to read by making 3 main changes to existing law:

 (1) Require the Commission to revise their preparation program standards and TPEs (teaching performance expectations) for literacy, (2) Authorize candidates who have been unable to take the RICA due to test closures from COVID-19 to take a Commission approved assessment in reading instruction and, (3) Require the Commission to update the TPAs (teaching performance assessments) by July 1, 2025 and ensure that the approved TPAs assess candidates on their ability to effectively teach reading.

 SB 14: (Coauthor) Pupil Health: School Employee and Pupil Training: Excused Absences: Youth Mental and Behavioral Health - Includes behavioral health within the “illness” category for excused absences for purposes of school attendance and requires the California Department of Education (CDE) to identify evidence-based and evidence-informed training program for local educational agencies (LEAs) to address youth behavioral health.